 Q&A: Paul Sheffield, chief operating officer, Haven Power

-Earlier this month, Paul Sheffield joined Haven Power as its new chief operating officer.
-Here, he speaks with Utility Week about the opportunities and challenges his new role presents.
+Paul Sheffield has joined Haven Power as its chief operating officer.
+He talks with Utility Week about the opportunities and challenges of the role.

 You have described Haven power’s market position as “enviable” – in what ways and how do you plan to enhance it?

 “Haven Power is one of the largest B2B electricity suppliers by volume.
 For the very largest customer segment of the market (>30GWh pa), we are the third biggest, behind EDF Energy and Npower – and have the fifth largest market share for B2B over all.